 Why is My Diesel Car Hard To Start When It’s Cold?

-If you know anything about how diesel engines work, you know they operate by taking in fresh air, compressing it until it heats up and then injecting the diesel fuel to combust and then ejecting the exhaust gases.
+If you know anything about how diesel engines work, you know they operate by taking in the fresh air, compressing it until it heats up, and then injecting the diesel fuel to combust and then ejecting the exhaust gases.

 If your glow plugs fail, it would be hard to start your vehicle.
 Even if your glow plugs work fine, it takes a little bit of time for them to heat up the air so you can start your engine.
 So, if it takes you a little bit of time to start your vehicle when it’s cold, know that the glow plugs take time to heat up the air.